Bell's Theorem for Temporal Order: Methods

-The superposition or entanglement of temporal orders was discussed here in the context of ``relativistic quantum engineering'': a far away agent prepares a quantum state of a massive system which due to relativistic gravity effects yields a desired quantum causal structure for future events.
-Control over temporal order of applying operations on a system can also be achieved when agents control the positions of clocks that define when the operations are applied.
-For example, {by placing clock $A$ closer and $B$ further away from a fixed mass in superposition with $B$ closer and $A$ further, proper times of the clocks become entangled as in the gravitational switch.} Quantum control of the time order can also be achieved without any use of gravitational interaction, e.g.~in the extended model of a quantum circuit: Quantum gates can be applied on a system in different orders in a superposition~\cite{Chiribella:2013, Chiribella:2012, Colnaghi:2012, Araujo:2014} The latter has already been practically implemented using an interferometer to route a photon through two gates (acting on its polarisation) in different orders \cite{procopio_experimental_2014, Rubinoe1602589}.
-The key difference to the gravitational scheme presented in this work is that in both the above alternatives the events would be embedded in a classical space-time: In the example of an entangled clock pair, only these specific clocks could be used to label events for which temporal order is non-classical, while any other nearby clock would define classically order events.
+The superposition or entanglement of temporal orders was discussed here in the context where a far away agent prepares a quantum state of a massive system which due to relativistic gravity effects yields a desired quantum causal structure for future events.
+There are, however, other methods to control the temporal order between operations applied on a system.
+One possibility is to control the positions of clocks that define when the operations are applied.
+For example, by placing clock $\mathrm a$ closer and $\mathrm b$ further away from a fixed mass in superposition with $\mathrm b$ closer and $\mathrm a$ further, proper times of the clocks become entangled as in the gravitational switch.
+Quantum control of the time order can also be achieved without any use of gravitational interaction, e.g.~in the extended model of a quantum circuit: Quantum gates can be applied on a system in different orders in a superposition~\cite{Chiribella:2013, Chiribella:2012, Colnaghi:2012, Araujo:2014} The latter has already been practically implemented using an interferometer to route a photon through two gates (acting on its polarisation) in different orders~\cite{procopio_experimental_2014, Rubinoe1602589, rubino2017experimental, Goswami2018, goswami2018communicating, Wei2019, guo2018experimental}

+The key difference between the gravitational scenario presented in this work and other schemes is that, in the latter, the events would be embedded in a classical space-time: In the example of an entangled clock-pair, only these specific clocks could be used to label events for which temporal order is non-classical, while any other nearby clock would define classically ordered events.
 In the example of an extended quantum circuit, only the photon that went through a beam splitter will undergo different transformations in a non-classical order.
-In contrast, in the scenario considered in this work \textit{any} local system in the spacetime region ``affected'' by the superposition state of the mass will have classically undefined proper time.
+In contrast, in the scenario considered in this work \textit{any} local system in the spacetime region affected by the superposition state of the mass will have classically undefined proper time.
 Thus, any two pairs of clocks in this region will define events with an entangled order.